-Sakhalin Energy reference No: Full name: Note: You can remain anonymous if you prefer or request not to disclose your identity to the third parties without your consent ☐ I request not to disclose my identity without my consent☐ I wish to raise my grievance anonymously Contact information: Please mark how you wish to be contacted (mail, telephone, e-mail).
-Note: You do not have to give your details if you do not wish to provide them.
-Address: Telephone: E-mail: Passport number: Note: You do not have to give your passport details if you do not wish to do so.
-Indigenous peoples-related? □ Yes □ No Preferred language for communication: Please mark how you wish to be contacted. □ Russian □ English □ Other (please indicate) Description of incident or grieva happen?
+Sakhalin Energy reference No: Full name: Note: You can remain anonymous if you prefer or request not to disclose your identity to third parties without your consent. ☐ I request not to disclose my identity without my consent☐ I wish to raise my grievance ANONYMOUSLY Contact details: Please identify the preferred communication method (mail, telephone, e-mail).
+Note: You do not have to give your details if you do not wish to. □ Address: □ Tel.: □ E-mail: Indigenous minorities-related? □ Yes □ No Preferred language for communication: Please mark how you wish to be contacted. □ Russian □ English □ Other (please specify) Description of incident or grievance (What happened?
+When did it happen?
+Where did it happen?
 Who did it happen to?
-Wha ance (What happened?
-When did it happen?
-Where did it at is the result of the problem?): What would you like to see happen to resolve the problem?
-Signature:
+What is the result of the problem?): What would you like to see happen to resolve the problem?
+Signature: Date: